Bedford, Anya, Bryant, and Hayden share the same underlying structure and functionality. This guide applies to all these templates.

 The single-page style Index Page stacks the content from multiple pages vertically, allowing you to highlight images and information in one location.
 The result is a unified page that presents a variety of content.

 - The Index Page supports Content sections.
-These display the content from Regular Pages, such as text, buttons, and other blocks.
+These display the content from Layout Pages, such as text, buttons, and other blocks.

 - If the section has a thumbnail, it displays above the content as a banner, with the page description as an overlay.